Dental Bridge Open Margin

 Managing A Dental Bridge Open Margin Until You Can See the Dentist

-• Avoid Eating on the Affected Side: Avoid eating on the side of the affected tooth to prevent further irritation or damage to the open margin.
+• Avoid Chewing on the Affected Side: To prevent further irritation or damage, avoid chewing on the side with the open margin.

-While these measures can help manage Dental Bridge Open Margin until you can see your dentist, it’s essential to schedule an appointment as soon as possible to prevent any further damage.
+While these measures can provide temporary relief, it’s important to schedule an appointment with your dentist as soon as possible to address the underlying issue.
 If you have further questions about how to manage and treat a Dental Bridge Open Margin, please contact us.